albertkawmi/widget-sales-api/README.md

 The current production URL is: https://widget-sales-api.now.sh

 ### Reverting
-Since the deployment is simple an alias change, it is easy to revert:
+Since the deployment is simply an alias change, it is easy to revert:

 1. Run `npm run now -- ls` to see a list of running instances
 2. Copy the URL for the instance you wish to revert to
-3. Run `npm run now -- alias the-new-instance-xxx.now.sh widget-sales-api`
+3. Run `npm run now -- alias the-new-instance-xxxxx.now.sh widget-sales-api`

 __NOTE:__ if you are on the free plan of now.sh you can only have a few instances running concurrently.
 To remove instances, run the `npm run now -- ls` command and then use `npm run now -- rm the-instance-to-remove.now.sh` to destroy old instances.